swaptacular/swpt_accounts/protocol.rst

 * MUST NOT allow a transfer in which the sender and the recipient is the same account.

-* MUST try to secure *as big amount as possible*, within the requested limits (between ``min_amount`` and ``max_amount``).
+* MUST try to secure *as big amount as possible* within the requested limits (between ``min_amount`` and ``max_amount``).

 * MUST guarantee that if a transfer is successfully prepared, the